-She uses the word “feckin’” to show her exasperation over the situation but also stop herself from cursing.
+She uses the word “feckin’” to show her exasperation over the situation but also stops herself from cursing.
 She still has some kind of image to maintain.

 The third stanza leans heavily on repetition.
 These lines are used to emphasize how irritated the speaker is with her husband and the rules he has placed on her.
 He tells her that he “Mustn’t shirk” his duty of rolling the stone.
 He also must remain as focused as a “hawk” and as fit as “a shark.”